OCamlverse/ocamlverse.github.io/content/subtleties.md

   (It worked when I tried it out in utop!)

-  Part of the answer is that `'_weak1`, `'_weak2`, etc., which are called "weak types" or "weakly polymorphic types", are roughly, are only *temporarily* polymorphic types (unlike `'a`, etc.).
+  Part of the answer is that `'_weak1`, `'_weak2`, etc., which are called "weak types" or "weakly polymorphic types", are roughly speaking, only *temporarily* polymorphic types (unlike `'a`, etc.).
 If a function's type includes a weak type, the compiler will replace the weak type with a regular concrete type (`string`, `float list`, etc.) the first time that it sees an application of the function.